-Fig. 10.14 Examples of periodic motion
+Fig 10.14 Examples of periodic motion

 Did you observe a sewing machine as a part of Activity 5?
-You must have observed that it remains at the same location while any point on its wheel moves with a circular motion.
+You must have observed that it remains at the same location while its wheel moves with a circular motion.
 It also has a needle that moves up and down continuously, as long as the wheel rotates, isn't it?
 This needle is undergoing a periodic motion.

-Have you observed closely, the motion of a ball along the ground?
-Here, the ball is rolling on the ground - rotating as well as moving forward along the ground.
+Have you observed closely, the motion of a ball on the ground?
+Here, the ball is rolling on the ground - rotating as well as moving forward on the ground.
 Thus, the ball undergoes a rectilinear motion as well as rotational motion.
 Can you think of other examples where objects undergo combinations of different types of motion?

 We did many measurement activities and discussed some kinds of motion.
 We saw that motion is a change in the position of an object with time.

 The change in this position can be determined through distance measurements.
 This allows us to know how fast or slow a motion is.
-The movement of a snail on the ground, a butterfly flitting from flower to flower, a river flowing, an aeroplane flying, moon going around the Earth and blood flowing inside our bodies show that there is motion everywhere around us!
+The movement of a snail on the ground, a butterfly flitting from flower to flower, a river flowing along on clear rounded pebbles, an aeroplane flying high up in the air - making jet trails, moon going around the Earth, blood flowing inside our bodies, there is motion everywhere around us!